 What's needed is a collaborative approach.
 It may require a profound change in the firm's culture.

-- Emphasise the firm's client relationship management (CRM) system as the hub for managing contacts and relationships, rather than individual partners' LinkedIn accounts.
+- Emphasise the firm's client relationship management (CRM) system as the hub for managing contacts and relationships, rather than individual partners' LinkedIn accounts or emails.

 - Highlight how individual teams and fee-earners can benefit.
 Include the CRM system in any training you offer, for example on networking.

-- Encourage lawyers to update the CRM.
+- Encourage lawyers and their support staff to update the CRM.
 Regularly review each fee-earner's contribution to business development – based on data from the CRM.

 - Hold regular meetings where useful leads for other practice areas are shared and discussed.
 Make a point of looking for opportunities to cross-sell when new fee-earners join the firm.

 - Review incentives.
 Consider shifting towards a system where rewards reflect overall contributions to the firm – including providing leads for other practice areas – rather than an 'eat what you kill' approach.

 Email and newsletters can be an easy way to stay in touch with relatively little effort.
 With the right technology, e-newsletters can be tailored so that each individual receives a version customised to their own interests.
 All CRM systems allow you to capture what a contact is interested in.

 Look at your email reports to understand which email addresses are hard and soft bouncing, then update your contacts' details.
 See who is opening your emails and what content is working best, so you can focus on 'what works'.